felixjwong/antibioticsai/README.md

 ### Checkpoint files

-In the folder "final_checkpoints", there are three directories, each with 20 ChemProp checkpoints corresponding to the final trained ensembles of models used to predict antibiotic activity against <i>Staphylococcus aureus<i>, cytotoxicity against HepG2 cells, and cytotoxicity against human primary skeletal muscle cells, as described in the paper.
+In the folder "final_checkpoints", there are three directories, each with 20 ChemProp checkpoints corresponding to the final trained ensembles of models used to predict antibiotic activity against <i>Staphylococcus aureus</i>, cytotoxicity against HepG2 cells, and cytotoxicity against human primary skeletal muscle cells, as described in the paper.
 For the convenience of users, the training datasets of 39,312 compounds are reproduced from Supplementary Dataset 1 in the "final_checkpoints" folder.

 ### Chemprop usage and rationale calculations using Monte Carlo tree searches